beeware/toga/docs/tutorial/tutorial-0.rst

     import toga

-Then, we set up a handler - a wrapper around behavior that we want to activate when the button is pressed.
+Then we set up a handler, which is a wrapper around behavior that we want to activate when the button is pressed.
 A handler is just a function.
 The function takes the widget that was activated as the first argument; depending on the type of event that is being handled, other arguments may also be provided.
 In the case